How to Cut Out Added Sugar: 5 Tips to Reduce Added Sugar in Your Diet

 This is going to be an exhaustive exercise at first, but once you get familiar with which items to avoid, it will get easier.
 Here are some healthy swap suggestions to get you started:

-Plus, there are a lot of ways to get creative with fruit in the kitchen by making your own low-sugar dessert options like a parfait, strawberry shortcake, fruit salad, frozen fruit pops, or low-sugar crisps and tarts.
+Plus, there are a lot of ways to get creative with fruit in the kitchen.
+Try making your own low-sugar dessert options like a parfait, strawberry shortcake, fruit salad, frozen fruit pops, or low-sugar crisps and tarts.

-Dark chocolate is a great low-sugar sweet alternative because it has less added sugar than other types of chocolate, and contains some health-boosting ingredients like minerals and antioxidants.7 The more concentrated the dark chocolate, the better!
+Dark chocolate is a great low-sugar sweet alternative because it has less added sugar than other types of chocolate.
+It also contains some health-boosting ingredients like minerals and antioxidants.7 The more concentrated the dark chocolate, the better!

 Other healthy swaps